jphart/jphart.github.io/_projects/weatherstation.md

 ![Diagram showing the sensor, arduino and RaspberryPi as described below](/assets/images/weatherstation/weatherstation_overview.png)

-* Use an arduino nano with a BME 280 sensor to record pressure, humidity and temperature
+* Use an arduino nano with a sensor to record pressure, humidity and temperature
 * This would be powered by a battery & housed outside, either in the garage or garden shed
 * As WiFi doesn't reach outside the house, use a 433MHz radio module to transmit from the sensor to the Pi
 * Write some custom code to push the measurements into [InfluxDB](https://www.influxdata.com) a time seriese database made for logging values over time.